rwpalmer/tzLib/doc/tzLib_Reference.md

 Return: void

-    ttzLib.setLocalTime() -----------------------------------------------------------------
+### ttzLib.setLocalTime() -----------------------------------------------------------------

 Function and Usage:
-			-	Submits an HTTP query to obtain the latest information for the current time zone.
+*	Submits an HTTP query to obtain the latest information for the current time zone.
-			- 	Updates the tzBlock when the HTTP server provides new data.
+*	Updates the tzBlock when the HTTP server provides new data.
-			-	Updates the local device's time zone settings.
+*	Updates the local device's time zone settings.
-			-	Must be called in the firmware's Setup() section.
+*	Must be called in the firmware's Setup() section.
-			-	Is also called by tzLib.maintainLocalTime() to periodically refresh the tzBlock.
+*	Is also called by tzLib.maintainLocalTime() to periodically refresh the tzBlock.

 Syntax:
-			-	tzLib.setLocalTime();
+*	tzLib.setLocalTime();

 Return: int
-                values: EXIT_SUCCESS / EXIT_FAILURE
+	*	Values: EXIT_SUCCESS / EXIT_FAILURE
-                The EXIT status reflects success or failure of the HTTP query and JSON parsing only.
+		*	EXIT values reflect success or failure of the HTTP query and JSON parsing only.

-                In the FAILURE case, local time would be set based on EEPROM data that could not be validated via the HTTP query.
+		*	In the FAILURE case, local time would be set based on EEPROM data that could not be validated via the HTTP query.

-				In typial usage, a developer might want to display an error message in the FAILURE scenario.
+		*	In typial usage, a developer might want to display an error message in the FAILURE scenario.
 Such a message can be obtained with tzLib.getHttpStatusMsg().

-	tzLib.maintainLocalTime() ------------------------------------------------------------------
+### tzLib.maintainLocalTime() ------------------------------------------------------------------
 Function and Usage:
-			-	Automatically adjusts local time settings to or from DST when Time.now() >= the DST transition time stored in EEPROM.
+*	Automatically adjusts local time settings to or from DST when Time.now() >= the DST transition time stored in EEPROM.
-			-	Automatically refreshes the data in EEPROM based on a refresh timer.
-The timer is set to refresh every three weeks for time zones with DST transitions, and every 9 weeks for time zones without DST transistions.
-Should a refresh fail, the refresh will be rescheduled based on a retry period which is 11 hours.
+*	Automatically refreshes the data in EEPROM based on a refresh timer.
+	*	The timer is set to refresh every three weeks for time zones with DST transitions, and every 9 weeks for time zones without DST transistions.
+	*	Should a refresh fail, the refresh will be rescheduled based on a retry period which is 11 hours.
-				Actual refresh/retry times are something less than the stated period to help randomize clients requests.)
+	*	Actual refresh/retry times are something less than the stated period to help randomize client requests.)
-			-	Must be placed in the firmware's Loop() section.
+*	Must be placed in the firmware's Loop() section.

 Syntax:
-			-	tzLib.maintainLocalTime();
+*	tzLib.maintainLocalTime();

 Return: void

-CONFIGURATION METHODS ========================================================
+---
+## Configuration Methods
+---
     tzLib.changeZone() --------------------------------------------------------
         Function and Usage:
             -	Changes the device's current time zone